lpm0073/Scrollify/README.md

 ## Basic setup

-Follow this fork upstream to see the [README](https://github.com/lukehaas/Scrollify) of original github repository that Luke Haas manages for Scrollify.
+Follow this fork upstream to see the README of the original [Scrollify github repository](https://github.com/lukehaas/Scrollify).